florida car registration

 FL License Plates

-You'll get your Florida plates and registration stickers after filling out all of the needed forms.
-Put your registration stickers on the correct spot of the license plate.
-You will be able to decide if you want standard plates or specialized/custom plates.
+You'll get your Florida license plates and registration stickers after filling out all of the needed forms.
+Put your registration stickers on the correct spot of the temporary license plate.
+You will be able to decide if you want standard license plates or specialized/custom license plates.